sachin17git/Answer-Script-Evaluation/README.md

 of words that was created by the marking scheme is passed to the LSI model and the data is prepared for comparison and we get a set of indexing values which eases the comparing process.
+###
+Now the answer sheet’s corpus is taken and is passed through the LSI model and set of values is generated.
+This set of values is again compared with the indexed values of the marking scheme.
+The LSI model compares these values from answer sheet and marking scheme and assigns a comparsion percentage.
+This process is applied to each sentence and each sentence will have a comparison score.
+The average of these comparison scores is taken for one answer and this average is the comparison score of that answer.
+Marks is assigned based on this compariosn score for each answers and after all answers are processed, marks are added up and total marks is obtained.